kihyo-park/kihyo-park.github.io/index.md

 My main research areas are in human sentence processing and experimental pragmatics, but I'm also very interested in applying formal methods from statistics and computational modelling/NLP into human language processing.

-I'm a member of the [Computational Psycholinguistics Discussions research group](https://c-psyd.github.io) (C.Psyd) and [the Linguistic Meaning](https://lime-lab-cornell.github.io/LiMeWeb/index.html) (LiMe) lab at Cornell University.
+I'm a member of the [Computational Psycholinguistics Discussions research group](https://c-psyd.github.io) (C.Psyd), the [Cornell Computational Linguistics lab](https://conf.ling.cornell.edu/compling/#people) the [Linguistic Meaning](https://lime-lab-cornell.github.io/LiMeWeb/index.html) (LiMe) lab at Cornell University.

 And I'm a visiting researcher at Brain and Cognition Research Center at Konkuk University, where I finished my Masters on Korean psycholinguistics, advised by Dr. Upyong Hong (홍우평) and Dr. Yunju Nam (남윤주).